-The Burbank/Los Angeles facility takes full advantage of the university’s academic offerings, student support services, comprehensive library, and residential campus life.
-At the same time, it offers specialized facilities, including a wood/metal shop, a materials resource library, a digital fabrication lab, a lighting lab, computing facilities, a render farm, and 24-hour access to studios, including a 15,000-square foot architecture building.
+The Burbank/Los Angeles facility takes full advantage of Woodbury’s academic offerings, student support services, comprehensive library and residential campus life.
+At the same time, it offers specialized facilities, including a wood/metal shop, a materials resource library, a digital fabrication lab, a lighting lab, computing facilities, a render farm and 24-hour access to studios, including a 15,000-square foot architecture building.

-Woodbury School of Architecture supports our students in building a strong foundation for professional practice while investigating the nature of practice itself.
-Throughout our architectural degree programs, students gain knowledge and skills that they will use in their professional lives.
-Additionally, all undergraduate students are required to complete work experience in their discipline or allied profession as a degree requirement.
-These experiences prepare students to make informed choices regarding their diverse career options.
-Visit our School of Architecture Career Services page for more information about the services offered by our Career and Outreach staff.
+Woodbury’s School of Architecture supports students in building a strong foundation for professional practice to investigate the nature of practice itself.
+All undergraduate students are required to complete work experience in their discipline or allied profession as a degree requirement.
+Visit our SOA Career Services page for more information.

 The BArch curriculum has 160 course hours of which 97 are architectural courses, 52 are part of general education, and 11 are unrestricted electives.
 A portfolio review is required when students advance from the third-year design studios into the upper-division studios.
-Students are also required to complete 300 hours of work experience, infusing their education with the knowledge gained in a professional architecture or allied design office.
+Students are also required to complete 160 hours of work experience, infusing their education with the knowledge gained in a professional architecture or allied design office.
 Click here to find out more about transfer articulations, and you can also review the program worksheet.

 ARCH 182: DESIGN STUDIO 1A